| Unique ID issued by UMIN | UMIN000058754 |

-Nurse Managers' Perceptions of Psychological Safety and Implications for the Nursing Work Environment: A Scoping Review
+Nurse Managers' Psychological Safety Perceptions and Their Implications for the Nursing Work Environment: A Scoping Review.

-Nurse Managers' Perceptions of Psychological Safety and Implications for the Nursing Work Environment: A Scoping Review
+Nurse Managers' Psychological Safety Perceptions and Their Implications for the Nursing Work Environment: A Scoping Review.

-Nurse Managers' Perceptions of Psychological Safety and Implications for the Nursing Work Environment: A Scoping Review
+Nurse Managers' Psychological Safety Perceptions and Their Implications for the Nursing Work Environment: A Scoping Review.

 psychological Safety